Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Approximation of metric spaces

-where the second inequality follows from \eqref{e:ghqi3}.
-This proves the second inequality in \eqref{e:ghqi1}.
-To prove that first one, apply the same argument to an `almost inverse' map $g\co Y\to X$ constructed as follows: for each $y\in Y$, let $g(y)$ be an arbitrary point from the set $f^{-1}(B_\de(y))$. \end{proof}
+{To prove the first inequality in \eqref{e:ghqi1}, interchange the roles of $X$ and $Y$ and} apply the same argument to an `almost inverse' map $g\co Y\to X$ constructed as follows: for each $y\in Y$, let $g(y)$ be an arbitrary point from the set $f^{-1}(B_\de(y))$. { This map satisfies the assumptions of the lemma with $3\de$ in place of $\de$ and $r-2\de$ in place of~$r$.
+We may assume that $g(f(p))=p$ and $g(f(q))=q$, then \eqref{e:ghqi4} for $g$ takes the form